mtatsuma/MMM-WeatherChart/README.md

 MagicMirror module for displaying weather forecasts from [OpenWeather](https://openweathermap.org/).
 Weather forecasts are displayed by using [Chart.js](https://www.chartjs.org/), an open-source free library for drawing charts.

 This module uses the OpenWeather API, which requires an API key.
 You'll need to subscribe to the [One Call API 3.0](https://openweathermap.org/price) and [limit](https://home.openweathermap.org/subscriptions) the number of calls per day to the free limit so you won't be charged.
+It can take up to an hour for your API key to start working.

 ## Installation